Majdi-Aref/restaurant/README.md

 ## 2. 2.
 Landing page image

 - The landing page image on the top center of the home page shows a table on which there are some delicious meals.
-- Below are two screenshots of the landing page image; the first on a loptop and the second on an iPhone.
+- Below are two screenshots of the landing page image; the first on a laptop and the second on an iPhone.

 ![Hero image on a laptop](readme-images/hero-image-laptop.png)